HackYourFuture/curriculum/student-manual.md

 Last but not least, when you copy code you dont understand, you might feel things are going great when in fact they are not.
 Is a lot better to accept you are struggling or having a hard time with the task at hand and ask for help.
 A great programmer is not that one that knows every solution.
 Sometimes the best programmer is that one that knows how to look for solutions by himself and if after some time he doesnt find the solution, he asks for support.
 Your mentor, teachers, colleagues and the core-team is here to help you.
 Use that to your advantage.

 ## 1.4 Tests <a name="tests"></a>
-At HackYourFuture the material is mostly self-study and our lectures are taught by many different mentors.
+At HackYourFuture the material is mostly self-study and our lectures are taught by many different teachers.
 This means that we can’t follow the progress of every student during class.
 But, (1.)we're interested in your progress and your level of understanding.
 So, We use tests.

 Three other important reasons why we have integrated them in our curriculum are:
 2. You have the time to go over all the concepts again and make sure you understand them well.
 3. We can indicate who needs a bit more guidance throughout the curricum and to make sure that the class is somehow at the same level.
 4. We can assure a certain level of understanding of the concepts in our curriculum to the companies we send your CVs to.

-If we see one of the students does not do well in one of the modules we can pair them up with an experienced mentor for one-on-one support, offer you more time to catch up, etc. It all depends on the particular case at hand and why you are falling behind.
+If we see one of the students does not do well in one of the modules we can pair them up with an experienced teacher for one-on-one support, offer you more time to catch up, etc. It all depends on the particular case at hand and why you are falling behind.

 **General rules for the tests:**
 - You can only enter the project once you have a 6 or higher for every test (except the Browsers test).